Why is the first week of College Football called Week 0?

 The first Week 0 game took place way back in 1983 between two ranked teams in a pretty cool neutral-site affair.
 No. 1 Nebraska blew out No. 4 Penn State 44-6 in the old Giants Stadium in East Rutherford, New Jersey in the Kickoff Classic.
 Although Week 0 has come and gone in terms of popularity, it has been an ever-present part of our lives for going on five or so seasons now.

-While no Week 0 games were played during the 2020 COVID season, five were played in 2021, including a thriller between Nebraska and Illinois in Champaign.
-Since we are all about creating new traditions on the fly, it would be nothing short of fantastic for Nebraska to be the blue-blood program that plays annually each Week 0, as well as Hawaii sending us into early Sunday morning.
+While no Week 0 games were played during the 2020 COVID season, five were played in 2021, 11 in 2022, seven in 2023, but only four in 2024.
+Since we are all about creating new traditions on the fly, it would be utterly fantastic for blue-blooded programs like Nebraska, Notre Dame or Florida State to be the teams playing annually each Week 0, as well as Hawaii sending us into early Sunday morning.